ViktorHSN/node-startup/readme.md

-A node starter project containing basic dependencies that can be use as basic setup to other projects.
+A node starter project containing basic dependencies that can be use as a basic setup to other projects.